JackConnor98/classifying_amyloid_polymorphs/README.md

 ### FoldX
 Ensure FoldX is installed on your system and add 'export FOLDX_BINARY=/your/path/to/foldx.exe' to your .bashrc file.
-For more information, follow the instuctions given by PyFoldx: https://github.com/leandroradusky/pyfoldx
+For more information, follow the instuctions given by PyFoldx: https://github.com/leandroradusky/pyfoldx.
+Important note - Under the academic licence, the FoldX license agreement ends on the 31st December of each year.
+To continue using FoldX the FoldX.exe needs to be redownloaded and added to your path as described in PyFoldX's installation.

+### Conda Virtual Environment
+conda create -n calypso
+conda activate calypso
+conda install -c conda-forge pymol-open-source bioconda muscle

 ### Python Packages
-pymol-open-source, os, pandas, itertools, PIL, math, numpy, scipy, string, matplotlib, sys, csv, bs4, requests, PyPDF2, re, gzip, shutil, pyfoldx

-### R Packages
-dplyr, stringr, tidyr, readr, ggplot2, dendextend, RColourBrewer, tibble, bio3d, purrr, zoo, pastecs, ggpubr, ggtext, igraph, ggrepel, FSA, XML, xml2
+pip install plotnine bs4 requests Bio scipy pyfoldx PyPDF2

 ## Running the analysis
-The analysis pipeline is run in a Linux terminal using the script run_analysis.sh.
+The analysis pipeline is using the script run_analysis.sh.
 In this script, you can change the run parameters as desired.